By Anita Bradley, FAN Volunteer —

 Rescue work is grievous at times, and sadly, despite all of our efforts over two days, Otis and Billie didn’t survive.
 The tiny but mighty Simon thrived.

 Fast forward to the end of July, and Simon is now a hefty two pounds!
 Before he goes to his forever home, he needs to gain a little weight, after which, he will be neutered and finish his vaccine series.
 Cheri, who continued to foster Simon, just received word of a potential adopter!
 Given Simon’s inspiring story of survival, we are thrilled, but not surprised.
 This is the happy ending we work so hard for.
+FAN would like to thank KJ for spotting these kittens and alerting FAN.
+We also want to acknowledge the tireless work of our phenomenal volunteers, Cheri and MK.
+Their value cannot be over-stated.
+They do it for the cats, but FAN is far better for their compassion and enthusiastic service.

 Follow us on Facebook for future updates to Simon’s story.